 (C) Information on the cleanup process provided for in this chapter;

-(D) A statement that it is Ecology's policy to work cooperatively with persons to accomplish prompt and effective cleanups;
+(D) A statement that it is ecology's policy to work cooperatively with persons to accomplish prompt and effective cleanups;

-(E) A statement that the notice is not a determination of liability and that cooperating with Ecology in planning or conducting a remedial action is not an admission of guilt or liability;
+(E) A statement that the notice is not a determination of liability and that cooperating with ecology in planning or conducting a remedial action is not an admission of guilt or liability;

-(F) An Ecology website where information about the site is publicly available, and instructions on how to sign up for electronic alerts about the site under WAC 173-340-600(6); and
+(F) An ecology website where information about the site is publicly available, and instructions on how to sign up for the site-specific electronic alerts provided by ecology under WAC 173-340-600(6); and

-(G) An Ecology staff or office to contact about the contents of the notice;
+(G) An ecology staff or office to contact about the contents of the notice;

-(v) Notify the public of Ecology’s determination in the Contaminated Site Register under WAC 173-340-600(7).
-The notice must include instructions on how to sign up for electronic alerts about the site under WAC 173-340-600(6);
+(v) Notify the public of ecology’s determination in the Contaminated Site Register under WAC 173-340-600(7).
+The notice must include instructions on how to sign up for the site-specific electronic alerts provided by ecology under WAC 173-340-600(6);

-(vi) Notify persons within the potentially affected vicinity of the threat, if Ecology determines that an emergency remedial action or an interim action is necessary under state cleanup law and that such notice is needed.
+(vi) Notify persons within the potentially affected vicinity of the threat, if ecology determines that an emergency remedial action or an interim action is necessary under state cleanup law and that such notice is needed.

-(A) Ecology may require the owner or operator to provide the notice on Ecology’s behalf.
-If required in writing by Ecology, the owner or operator must provide the notice.
+(A) Ecology may require the owner or operator to provide the notice on ecology’s behalf.
+If required in writing by ecology, the owner or operator must provide the notice.

 (B) Ecology will determine the method and nature of the notice on a case-by-case basis using the methods specified in WAC 173-340-600.

 (f) A release or threatened release occurred that poses a threat to human health or the environment, but action under another state or federal law is appropriate.
-The steps Ecology will take depend on the other authority identified by Ecology.
+The steps ecology will take depend on the other authority identified by Ecology.

-(i) For all sites where Ecology determines action is appropriate under another state or federal law, Ecology will:
+(i) For all sites where ecology determines action is appropriate under another state or federal law, ecology will:

 (A) Refer the site to the applicable government agency or program; and